Battle of Shakopee

 The Battle of Shakopee occurred on the morning of Thursday, May 27, 1858, between Murphy's Landing in Shakopee and Eden Prairie, Minnesota, on the banks of the Minnesota River.
-It was the last major conflict, notably after centuries of conflict, between the Dakota and Ojibwe Native American tribes.
+It was the last battle of the Dakota-Ojibwe War.

 Background

 The two Native tribes warred frequently for decades, even prior to European colonization; settler-colonists in the region noted fighting between the tribes as far back as the 15th century.
 Both moved seasonally to hunt for deer, gather wild rice, and make maple sugar.
 Situated in close proximity, these resources were competed for.
 Brief ceasefire periods were often squandered by local, bloody skirmishes.
 Fighting was prevalent hundreds of years before the founding of the Minnesota Territory.
 The intensity of the conflict in the specific region to be later known as Minneapolis and its surrounding areas was one of the many factors leading to the creation of Fort Snelling at the confluence of the Minnesota and the Mississippi rivers in 1825.

 Settler-colonist immigration, reliance on the fur trade, and the founding of the Minnesota Territory on March 3, 1849, further intensified the two tribes' competition for resources.
 The addition of firearms added to the brutality of the conflicts.
 By the late 1850s, treaties with the United States government had confined the Dakota tribe to a reservation straddling the upper Minnesota River, and the Ojibwe to lands further north and east.
 However, this nominal separation did not prevent Ojibwe-Dakota tensions from turning violent again in 1858; Minnesota entered the Union as the 32nd state on May 11 of that year, just over two weeks before the Battle of Shakopee.

 Though their explanations of the battle's direct cause contradicted each other, many observers stated that the Ojibwe looked for retribution against the Dakota for a recent series of attacks on their people.
 In one such attack the previous April, a family of eleven women and children near Crow Wing, Minnesota were murdered in their sleep.